-Last week, we showed you three powerful Microsoft 365 apps that many businesses haven’t discovered yet.
+Last week, we showed you how Microsoft wants to kill the password and three powerful Microsoft 365 apps that many businesses haven’t discovered yet.
 Bookings, Whiteboard, and Planner are already a part of your Microsoft 365 license, and they can drive incredible improvements to your workflow and processes.

 If you appreciated that post, we have good news: this week, we’re back with more.
 Check out three MORE lesser-known apps you already have access to in Microsoft 365!

 Are you an efficiency freak who’s always looking for ways to speed up your work?
 Or have you ever noticed that your job requires you to repeat a series of tasks many times a day?
 If so, Power Automate (previously called Microsoft Flow) could save you some serious time and effort.